Swim GuideAn easy way to find, explore and enjoy your local beaches!

-The SWIM Guide is an app for iPone®, iPad®, iPod Touch® and Android that makes it easy to find, explore, and enjoy your local beaches!
+The Swim Guide is an app for iPhone®, iPad®, iPod Touch® and Android that makes it easy to find, explore, and enjoy your local beaches!

 The app was developed by the innovative people at Lake Ontario Waterkeeper and is now managed by Milwaukee Riverkeeper and other member groups of the Waterkeeper Alliance, a network of 280 water protection groups worldwide.